Niweera/wordhunter-api/README.md

 ## Endpoints

-Enter any combination of letters (No more than 7 letters at once) without the need of seperating them by a comma or a space.
+Enter any combination of letters without the need of seperating them by a comma or a space.

 Eg. `https://wh.niweera.gq/asd`, will return an array of all the possible words and their definitions that can be created using all the given letters.
-Please remember the maximum number of letters that can be given is 7 letters.

 ```json
 [